Trend

 Calculating the trend factor

 The trend factor is defined as the mean relation (ratio) between demand in two sequential calculation periods minus 1.
 This calculation is based on trend periods of user-specified length.
-The following formula is used to calculated the trend factor.
+This formula is used to calculate the trend factor:

 A negative trend factor signifies a downward trend, and a positive trend factor signifies an upward trend.